isomerpages/isomerpages-govtech/media/technews/_posts/2021-06-18-working-from-home-with-kids.md

 category: technews
 image: "/images/technews/fathersday-01.png"
 ---
 Once upon a time, dads were not expected to be as involved in their children’s upbringing as moms.
 Today, however, fathers are much more hands on and taking on more domestic duties.
-The work from home arrangement in the last year or so has also given working dads more time to spend with their kids.
+The work from home arrangement in the last year or so have also given working dads more time to spend with their kids.

 This Fathers’ Day, let’s hear from three dads – Loh Shi Wei, Eden Seah and Mehul Shah – on how they juggle their public service careers with their role as fathers.

 ---

 ![GovTech Dads!!](/images/technews/fathersday-01.png)
-*Our GovTechies Eden, Shi Wei and Mehul Lydia share how make Wfh work in this fathers' Day Special!
+*Our GovTechies Eden, Shi Wei and Mehul share how make WFH work in this Fathers' Day Special!
 PHOTO: GOVTECH*

 ### **First off, tell us more about what you do at GovTech?**

-**Shi Wei:**
-Both Eden and I belong to the Services Group, which means we are GovTechies that are deployed to other government agencies to help build up their ICT systems and capabilities.
+**Shi Wei:** Both Eden and I belong to the Services Group, which means we are GovTechies that are deployed to other government agencies to help build up their ICT systems and capabilities.
 I’m the Agency Chief Information Security Officer (ACISO) at the Singapore Land Authority (SLA).
 I oversee the information security management of the agency and am also responsible for the planning, development and implementation of information security strategies and policies in line with regulatory requirements and whole-of-government direction.

 **Eden:**
 I sit at the Ministry of Education (MOE) as an Application Infrastructure Engineer and handle ICT and cybersecurity governance.
 Mostly I will review MOE’s IT systems and environment and provide advice on protecting systems and data against cyber and internal threats.